dart-lang/http/pkgs/cupertino_http/README.md

 ## Using

-The easiest way to use this library is via the the high-level interface defined by [package:http Client][].
+The easiest way to use this library is via the high-level interface defined by [package:http Client][].

 This approach allows the same HTTP code to be used on all platforms, while